null

 • organic residues

-Because of this, they should generally be treated as heavily soiled laundry.
+Because of this, they should be treated as heavily soiled laundry.

-Using too little detergent can prevent soils from being fully suspended in the wash water, which may leave residues trapped inside the absorbent fibers.
+Using too little detergent prevents soils from being fully suspended in the wash water, which can leave residue trapped inside absorbent fibers.

 diagram showing detergent molecules lifting soil and residue from cloth diaper fabric fibers